DariaTolstokoraya/DSA-210-Project/README.md

 3) Physical distance from parents proves irrelevant to happiness or social bonds, challenging assumptions about geographic proximity's role in family relationships.

+# Feature Engineering
+### 1. Digital Reliance Score

+#### What I Did:
+I created a binary variable called "digital_reliance" to identify individuals who likely depend on digital communication with their parents.
+This was done by:
+- Calculating the median travel time to parents (ttminpnt)
+- Marking as 1 those who:
+* Live farther than the median distance and
+* Have internet access at home (acchome = 1)
+- All others were marked as 0

+I did it for my ML models implementation to objectively measure a modern social behavior pattern among Swiss people: maintaining family ties digitally when physical visits are difficult.
+This helps test whether digital communication compensates for distance in maintaining social connections (to be verified in clustering).

+#### Prediction:
+Individuals with digital_reliance=1 will show higher sclact (level of participation in social activities) scores, suggesting that technology helps reduce isolation.

+#### Findings:
+Swiss people with the highest digital activity report the lowest level of participation in social activities.
+Contrary to expectations, Cluster 1 ("Overworked Technology Users") with medium-high digital reliance (digital_reliance=0.63) reported the lowest social activity levels (sclact=2.15).
+Meanwhile, Cluster 2 ("Digitally-Balanced") with the highest digital reliance (0.76) showed moderate social activity (2.87), still below Cluster 0 ("Traditional Workers") with no digital reliance (sclact=3.40).

+### 2. Social-Work Balance Index

+#### What I Did:
+I constructed a continuous variable measuring the trade-off between social and work life by:
+- Scaling teamfeel (workplace integration, original scale 0-10) to match sclact's range (1-6) using MinMax scaling.
+- Subtracting scaled work integration from social activity frequency:
+* social_work_balance = sclact - scaled(teamfeel)

+I did it to quantify whether individuals prioritize social activities (sclact) over workplace relationships (teamfeel) or vice versa.

+#### Prediction:
+Those with negative social_work_balance (work-focused) may report lower family closeness (closepnt).

+#### Findings:
+Cluster 1 (most work-focused, social_work_balance=-3.41) showed moderate family closeness (closepnt=3.69), only slightly lower than Cluster 0 (3.92) and Cluster 2 (3.45).

 # Machine Learning implementation

 For this analysis, I selected K-Means clustering as my primary method because it's particularly well-suited for datasets like mine with clear numerical features.
 K-Means works by grouping similar data points together while keeping different clusters as separate as possible, which aligns perfectly with my goal of identifying distinct patterns in social behaviors and digital reliance.